wp-plugins/marketmuse-related-keywords/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. As you edit a post, you'll see the MarketMuse sidebar to the right of the post

 == Frequently Asked Questions ==

-= Does this approach work? =
+= Can this actually help me generate more traffic? =

 Absolutely!
-As search engines crawl, they score webpages in terms of how comprehensively they cover certain topics.
-As you create content and mention more relevant topics, you boost your authority score for that topic, which results in a higher search rank and, in turn, more organic traffic.
+Search engines score webpages in terms of how comprehensively your post covers the topic you're writing about.
+As you use more relevant keywords in your content, you boost your Topical Authority score, which results in a higher search rank and more traffic.

 = Is this keyword spamming? =

 It shouldn't be!
 Our engine suggests related keywords.
 At that point, it's up to you to figure out how you want to use that data in your content.
-We suggest that you use this keyword data to write more relevant, interesting content -- please don't spam!
+If you use a keyword too often, our sidebar will actually alert you.
+We don't encourage keyword spamming as it can hurt your traffic.

-= How can I get more keywords? =
+= How can I get more keyword suggestions? =

 Just mozy on down to our website at http://MarketMuse.co for a more feature-rich version of this same tool.
-There, you can get more keyword suggestions and get more specific data on your relevant keywords.
+Our Blog Analysis tool can generate over 50 keyword suggestions as well as helpful statistics around how much traffic each relevant keyword can drive.

 == Screenshots ==

-None yet.
-Stay posted..
+1. MarketMuse suggests topically-relevant keywords

 == Changelog ==

+= 1.0.1 =
+* Minor tweaks

 = 1.0.0 =
 * Initial version